ByteWelder/Decktility/README.md

 This project is in **beta**.
 Things that need fixing:

+- No I2C connection to Raspberry Pi yet due to mosfet setup (note: Document I2C tools from https://learn.adafruit.com/scanning-i2c-addresses/raspberry-pi)
 - Design keyboard LED diffusers
-- No I2C yet due to mosfet setup
-- Panel gap between screen and keyboard
-- Document I2C tools from https://learn.adafruit.com/scanning-i2c-addresses/raspberry-pi

 # Features